Muladi massacre: 20 February

-The survivors of Muladi and adjoining villages had spent the last couple of nights under the sky, in jungles and burnt houses.
-On the morning of 20 February, the Officer in Charge announced that a relief camp has been opened in the port area.
+The survivors of Muladi and adjoining villages had spent the last couple of nights in jungles and burned-out houses.
+On the morning of 20 February, the Officer-in-Charge announced that a relief camp has been opened in the port area.
 He seized all the money and the jewellery from the Hindus gathered at the police station and directed them towards the port.
-At the port the Hindus were divided into three groups at put up at three warehouses - the Panch Tahabil and the ones belonging to Madhablal Kundu and Sukhamay Kundu.
+At the port, the Hindus were divided into three groups at put up at three warehouses - the Panch Tahabil and the ones belonging to Madhablal Kundu and Sukhamay Kundu.

-At around 12 noon, at the signal of the O.C. a 3,000 strong armed Muslim mob attacked the warehouses.
+At around 12 noon, at the signal of the O.C, a 3,000 strong armed Muslim mob attacked the warehouses.
 More than 700 men and elderly women were massacred and their bodies thrown into the river.
 The remaining women were taken into a shed belonging to one Mukteshwar Saha and forced to recite the kalma.
-After that 50 women were distributed among the gang leaders.

-In the afternoon, Sirajul Haque, the Regional Controller of Procurement arrived from Barisal in a launch accompanied by armed police.
+After that 50 women were distributed among the gang leaders and raped.
+In the afternoon, Sirajul Haque, the Regional Controller of Procurement, arrived from Barisal in a launch accompanied by armed police.
 The goondas fled.
 The surviving men and unabducted women were taken to Barisal.